 The river as an indicator.

-The efficiency of hunting and fishing changes according to the behavior of the water bodies in the Amazon.
+The efficiency of hunting and fishing changes according to the behavior of the bodies of water in the Amazon.

-The abundance of fish in rivers increases during the flood season, with spawning and reproduction of fish, but fishing decreases, while hunting increases, at least for some animal species.
+During the flood season, the abundance of fish in rivers increases with spawning and reproduction of fish, but fishing decreases, while hunting increases, at least for some animal species.

 In the emptying of the rivers, fishing and the capture of turtles increases, while the animals of the forest move away from the rivers and go into the forest, making it difficult to hunt them, and spending more energy to hunt them.